 What is Agile methodology, and why do businesses need it?

 Agile is a framework that allows fast feedback loops.
 The waterfall phases I described are used, but work is carried out typically in two-week sprints.
 At the end of the two-week sprint cycle, thorough feedback is given on the work.
 This means you can fail fast.
 Admittedly that sounds like a bad thing, but quickly understanding where things aren’t working out or are failing, is a huge benefit.
 It means businesses can make immediate decisions and change direction.

 In many cases, businesses are already working in an Agile way, but by becoming fully Agile, they can make further improvements.
 It allows them to inspect and adapt the work quickly.
 Working with a third party in an Agile way lets you create a proof of concept, minimum viable product (MVP) or first release by easily expanding your team to get it delivered.
 They can also split the teams to make the project more effective, and there are lots of ways to set up the team and the department to make Agile work.

 It’s important to understand that we still need traditional project management.
 It’s needed for tracking finances, dependencies, and risks.
 Agile reduces risks by augmenting or complementing traditional methods of running your project.

-How should a Managing partner, a Chief Operating Officer, or a Financial Director think about Agile methodology and how would they implement such a strategy?
+How should a Managing Partner, or a COO think about Agile methodology, and how would they implement such a strategy?